 Explore ornamental and native plant gardens at the Meadowlark Botanical Garden in Vienna, Virginia.
 This garden is spread over 95 acres and is teeming with colorful display gardens and a unique and distinct plant collection native to the climate of Virginia.

-The meandering walking trails take you throughout the garden that is filled with lakes and forests, allowing you to discover the flora and fauna present there.
+The meandering walking trails take you through the garden that is filled with lakes and forests, allowing you to discover the flora and fauna present there.
+It is one of the best things to do in Centreville and other NOVA communities close by!

 Have a look at the majestic Piedmont Hills, traverse through the Korean Bell Garden, and visit the restored and replenished log cabin dating back to the 18th-century.
 This garden is open daily barring major holidays and bad weather.